The N: Cross-promotions and later history

 The book Nickelodeon Nation called The N "an educational twin" to Nickelodeon's SNICK and TEENick.
-TEENick was a programming block that ran on Nickelodeon from 2001 to 2009.
+TEENick was a programming block that ran on Nickelodeon from 2001 to early 2009.
 It and The N were separately controlled brands, each with its own distinct programming.
 The N was an educational block launched by Viacom and Sesame Workshop, and it featured a mix of series from Noggin, Sesame Workshop, and outside companies; on the other hand, the TEENick block was launched by Viacom alone, featured Nickelodeon sitcoms, and had no educational curriculum.
 Because the two brands targeted a similar audience, they occasionally cross-promoted their series.
 In August 2003, three shows from The N were aired as "sneak peeks" on the TEENick block.
 Multichannel News described this promotion as The N' Infiltrates Nick's 'TEENick'."
 In 2007, premieres of TEENick shows were simulcast on both TEENick and The N. In an interview with The Chicago Tribune, Tom Ascheim said he hoped that Noggin's blocks would reach the same success as Nickelodeon: "I have a huge pride in Nickelodeon ... but like anybody, you look up at sort of your big brother or your more successful cousin or friend and, yeah, you want to kick their butt."

-In August 2007, it was announced that The N would move from Noggin to a new channel (replacing Nick GAS).
+In August 2007, it was announced that The N would move from Noggin to a new, 24-hour channel (replacing game show-focused spinoff Nick GAS) in New Year's Eve.
 In a press release, Viacom stated that the new channel would "feature 'TEENick' programming during the day and The N's content at night."
 The new channel space was also called The N, but because TEENick programming took up the daytime hours, it was not a 24-hour version of The N's content.
 Instead, this format was similar to The N's run on Noggin: The N's content was still relegated to a block at night, with another block during the day.
-On most cable providers, the new channel was available from December 31, 2007, until September 27, 2009.
-Dish Network did not have the satellite capacity at the time to accommodate the separate channel.
-Since The N was still limited to a nighttime block, Dish Network chose to import The N's new block of programming onto Noggin each night from December 31, 2007, until May 6, 2009.
+On most cable providers, the new channel was available from December 31, 2007 until September 27, 2009.
+Dish Network (which GAS closed next month and replaced by West Coast feed of Cartoon Network) did not have the satellite capacity at the time to accommodate the separate channel due to problematic unknown factors).
+Since The N was still limited to a nighttime block, Dish Network chose to import The N's new block of programming onto Noggin each night from December 31, 2007 until May 6, 2009.
 This gave Dish subscribers access to The N's primetime programming that otherwise appeared on the separate channel, though not its daytime schedule.